F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_multi-tenancy.rst

 - Administrator access to both BIG-IP device(s) and OpenStack cloud.

-- F5 :ref:`agent <agent:home>` and :ref:`service provider driver <install-f5-lbaasv2-driver>` installed on the Neutron controller and all other hosts from which you want to provision LBaaS services.
+- F5 :ref:`agent <agent:home>` and :ref:`service provider driver <Install the F5 LBaaSv2 Driver>` installed on the Neutron controller and all other hosts from which you want to provision LBaaS services.

 - Knowledge of `OpenStack Networking <http://docs.openstack.org/liberty/networking-guide/>`_ concepts.